TOP

 but do not wear them in port.
 Don’t be

 afraid to over-dress during the cruise.
-Colorful
+When

 it and its receipts on your person to declare when